 Before sailing, all passengers aged one month or older must undergo a negative PCR test and prove damaging at the terminal before boarding as part of the safety standards protocol even though they didn’t mandate vaccines for them on board Symphony, Royal Caribbean said.

-“… found as a result of immediately identifying close contacts after a guest tested positive,” according to Sierra-Caro, who pointed out that each contagious passenger was immediately placed in quarantine, whether they had received a vaccination or not.
+These people were “… found as a result of immediately identifying close contacts after a guest tested positive,” according to Sierra-Caro, who pointed out that each contagious passenger was immediately placed in quarantine, whether they had received a vaccination or not.
 Despite receiving vaccines, nothing stopped the onset or decreased worries of being a pandemic victim here.

 “Everyone who tested positive is asymptomatic, and we continually monitored their health.
 Six guests were disembarked earlier in the cruise and transported home.
 The remaining guests received assistance today upon our arrival.”